mpkrass7/m_pkfire/content/post/2021-09-19-pretty-networks-with-plotly/index.md

 ```

 ### Build your chart
 Finally, create your plotly figure and add in each trace.
-Then update your layout as desired
+Then update your layout as desired.

 ```python